johnfairh/steamworks-swift/README.md

   `SteamDatagramGameCoordinatorServerLogin`, `SteamDatagramHostedAddress` are missing from the header files.
 The online API docs are hilariously broken here, scads of broken links.
 Have to wait for Valve to fix this.

+  I found some of this in the SDR SDK, but it's not supported on macOS and uses actual grown-up C++ with `std::string` and friends so best leave it alone for now.

 * `SteamNetworkingMessage_t` doesn't import into Swift.
 Probably stumbling into a hole of C++ struct with function pointer fields.
 Trust Apple will get to this eventually,